 Origins (Part 1) – John Longhurst’s Dreamworld Stories

-I was only ten years old when he had lost a long battle with prostate cancer, and in the years that came after, my escape from the world as I knew it was to step into the many themed realms that existed inside Dreamworld.
+It was also my escape when, as a young lad, my father lost a long battle with prostate cancer.
 And for a few hours at a time, I left my worries, stress & indeed sadness at the front gates and instead, lived and breathed the joy that existed inside the iconic, Australian institution.
 This was admittedly still quite a few years before my interest in girls had truly peaked and thus, my subsequent interest in theme parks had all but vanished until my early 20’s.
-But when I personally needed the park the most, and when I was rediscovering the world as I came to know it, I was enamoured with everything Dreamworld.
+But whenever I personally needed the park the most, and when I was rediscovering the world as I came to know it, I was enamoured with everything Dreamworld.

 “…founded on the very same principals, quality and fundamental design as Disneyland..”